Finance continues mission from home

-Sarah Standish, budget technician, works on travel vouchers from home March 27, 2020 in D’Iberville Mississippi.
-The 403rd Wing Finance Office ensures Reserve Citizen Airmen are paid and wing funds are utilized responsibly and efficiently in support of the mission.
-(U.S. Air Force photo Tech.
-Sgt.
-Christopher Carranza)
+Whether it’s working from the office or home, due to COVID-19 or inclement weather, such as Tropical Storm Cristobal, the 403rd Wing Finance Office ensures Reserve Citizen Airmen are paid and wing funds are utilized responsibly and efficiently in support of the mission.

+“In the Reserve, finance does a little bit of everything, with the times we are in ‘doing more with less,’ you do what you have to and get the mission done,” said Barry Argento, the 403rd Wing comptroller and budget officer.
+“Our primary mission is getting Airmen paid and paying the bills, regardless of a pandemic or severe weather.”

+Sometimes technicians work multiple duties such as travel vouchers, military pay and assisting with orders, he said.

 |Date Taken: